Badops/logger_graylog_backend/README.md

 ## LoggerGraylogBackend

-This application provides a [Logger](https://hexdocs.pm/logger) backend for sendings log messages to Graylog.
-Currently only TCP transport is supported, and logs are always formatted in [GELF](http://docs.graylog.org/en/stable/pages/gelf.html) format.
+This application provides a [Logger](https://hexdocs.pm/logger) backend for sending log messages to Graylog.
+Currently, only TCP transport is supported, and logs are always formatted in [GELF](http://docs.graylog.org/en/stable/pages/gelf.html) format.

 ### Installation